• Skip to primary navigation

 (This post contains some affiliate links.
 If you click on a link to make a purchase, I may earn a small commission, at no extra cost to you.
 Thank you!)

-Fill a pot with the oil, deep enough to cover the fritters.
+Fill a pot with oil, deep enough to cover the fritters.
 I tend to use a smaller deeper pot, so it doesn't take as much oil.
 It takes a bit longer to fry the fritters because only a couple fit at a time.
-But if you fry too many at once, it may decrease the temperature too much.
+But if you fry too many at once, it may decrease the temperature too much anyway.
 So it's best to fry only a few at a time.

-Bring the oil to 350 degrees before adding the fritters.
-(I always use a kitchen thermometer, and I strongly recommend using one for best results.)
 If your oil is not hot enough the fritters will get soggy from consuming too much oil.
-If the oil is too hot, they will burn on the outside, and the inside will still be doughy.
+If the oil is too hot, they will burn on the outside while the inside is still doughy.
 You may need to adjust the burner occasionally to keep the temperature consistent.

 Drop the batter, by tablespoonfuls, into the hot oil.
 Try to spread the batter a bit so you don't end up with a fat ball.

 Fry the apple fritters for about 2 minutes on each side until nicely browned.
 Remove with a slotted spoon or strainer skimmer and cool on a wire rack.
-(I placed paper towels under my rack to catch the excess oil, and also the excess glaze.
+(I place paper towels under my rack to catch the excess oil, and also the excess glaze.
 It makes clean-up easier.)

 Frying Amish apple fritters

-Apple Fritter Glaze
+Glaze

-The glaze is very easy to make.
+This simple glaze is very easy to make.
 It's only a few ingredients mixed until smooth.
 Getting the fritters covered in the glaze can be a messy process.
 But it's worth it!
 Dunk the cooled fritters in the glaze and place them on a wire rack to drip off any excess glaze and air dry.

 You could also place your fritters on a wire rack and spoon or brush the glaze over the top instead of dipping them.

-And to give you more options: rather than glazing your Amish apple fritters, you can dust them with powdered sugar.
+To give you more options: rather than glazing your Amish apple fritters, you can dust them with powdered sugar.
 Or, while they are still warm, toss them in a cinnamon-sugar mixture (mix one teaspoon of cinnamon with about one cup of sugar).
 They will taste delicious either way!

 Old-fashioned Amish Apple Fritters cooling on the rack